If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

 Whenever I get a comment or a contact message from my blog, I try to imagine the person.

-One easy way is to look at the avatar or gravatar in the comments because people often use a photo on their profiles.
+One easy way is to look at the avatar or gravatar in the comments, as people often use photos on their profiles.

 The other is to take a moment to analyze the comment or question and try to get a mental picture.